 - Baptized but uncatechized Catholic Adults... persons who were baptized as infants in the Catholic Church but did not receive any religious upbringing within the Catholic Tradition.
 These adults will be prepared to celebrate the sacraments of Penance, Confirmation and Eucharist.
 They are also considered candidates.

 In the case of children who have reached the age of reason (ages 7-16), the pastor of All Saints parish should be consulted for information about Baptism and the other Sacraments of Initiation.

-Adult Catholics who were baptized and received their First Eucharist in the Catholic Church and are interested in the Sacrament of Confirmation should contact their our parish office.
+Adult Catholics who were baptized and received their First Eucharist in the Catholic Church and are interested in the Sacrament of Confirmation should contact the parish office.